duckietown-udem/udem-fall19-public/notebooks/hw-02-pure-pursuit-control.md

 One issue discussed in class with respect to implementation of the pure pursuit controller is that it requires a reference _trajectory_ rather than just a reference value with which we can compute the tracking error.

-In order to implement the pure pursuit controller, we need to be able to calculate \alpha.
+In order to implement the pure pursuit controller, we need to be able to calculate $\alpha$.

-I propose that we can calculate an esitimate of \alpha directly from the line detections projected onto the ground plane.
+We can calculate an esitimate of $\alpha$ directly from the line detections projected onto the ground plane.

 The output of the ground projection node provides ground plane endpoints (in the robot frame) of the lines that are detected, along with their color.